 Why Columbia?

-Advanced seminars that cover topics including capital punishment, critical debates within the field of intersectionality studies, and human rights reparations under domestic and international law.
+Explore a robust curriculum that provides a solid grounding in civil and human rights and in lawyering for change, led by faculty deeply involved in promoting justice and equality around the world.
+In advanced seminars, learn about topics including capital punishment, poverty law, critical debates within the field of intersectionality studies, and human rights reparations under domestic and international law.

 “Clinics are aimed at providing pro bono representation, but we do it with a very low caseload so that we can spend a lot of time teaching the students to practice law.
 We teach what we call client-centered lawyering, and we believe that students learn as much about the social challenges underlying the legal issues from the clients as they do from the faculty.”